Coris Fue Ramune: Classic Japanese Whistle Candy

 Have you ever tried Japanese Ramune (ラムネ)?
 Further, do you know it comes in 2 types?

-For the unfamiliar, one type of Ramune is the classic soda pop filled in a unique-shaped glass bottle sealed with a marble,
+For the unfamiliar, one is the soda pop filled in a unique-shaped glass bottle sealed with a marble.

 Ramune Soda Pop

-while the other type is the classic sugar candy featuring a melting chalky texture and a refreshing sweet flavor.
+Meanwhile, the other type is the Dagashi sugar candy featuring a melty, chalky texture and a refreshing, sweet taste.

 Morinaga Ramune Candy

-“Fue (フエ or 笛)” means whistle in Japanese and this Japanese Ramune candy has a hole at the center of it, making it possible to make a sound when you blow the candy.
+And this Ramune candy has a tiny hole at the center, making it possible to make a sound.

 You can hear a high-pitched sound in the video, created with a blow of breath through the hole.

 Despite being sold for just 60 yen (about 0.5 USD), this product additionally has a small boxed toy, making kids excited.